reactjs/react.dev/src/content/learn/keeping-components-pure.md

   * **Same inputs, same output.** Given the same inputs, a Component should always return the same JSX.
 * Rendering can happen at any time, so Components should not depend on each others' rendering sequence.
 * You should not mutate any of the inputs that your Components use for rendering.
 That includes props, state, and context.
 To update the screen, ["set" state](/learn/state-a-components-memory) instead of mutating preexisting objects.
-* Strive to express your component's logic in the JSX you return.
+* Strive to express your Component's logic in the JSX you return.
 When you need to "change things", you'll usually want to do it in an event handler.
 As a last resort, you can `useEffect`.
 * Writing pure functions takes a bit of practice, but it unlocks the power of React's paradigm.

 </Recap>